jhvanderschee/hugocodex/content/getting-started.md

 </html>
 ```

 This 'index.html' file is your new homepage template.
-You need to store it in a root folder named: 'layouts/_defaults'.
+You need to store it in your project folder under 'layouts/_defaults'.
 You might want to make a copy of this file and call it 'single.html'.
-You need to place the html files you want to include in a root folder named: 'layouts/partials'.
-Finally you have to create a root folder 'content' and create a very simple 'index.md' file that looks like this:
+You need to place the html files you want to include in your project folder under 'layouts/partials'.
+Finally you have to create a root folder 'content' in your project and fill it with an 'index.md' file that looks like this:

 ```